 As a frequent traveler, you may have experienced, as I have, that trips designed around a cultural theme or an intense personal interest can be the most rewarding.
 I am drawn to educational and transformational travel experiences that align with my passions and my specific interests.
-In our new series, The 21st Century Pilgrim: Travel with a Purpose, I’ll describe for you a variety of themed tours that are sure to enrich your life and make a pilgrim of you.
+In this new series, The 21st Century Pilgrim: Travel with a Purpose, I’ll describe for you a variety of themed tours that are sure to enrich your life and make a pilgrim of you.

 You can take a trip, or you can make a pilgrimage, be a tourist, or a seeker of life-long learning and transformation.
 Or, do your travels take you on your own inner journeys?
 (As Pico Iyer writes, “Some of the finest travels have been those that undertake a parallel journey, matching the physical steps of a pilgrimage with the metaphysical steps of a questioning.”)